qompassai/PathFinders/Teaching/README.md

    This command should display the paths to the installed DaddyTimeMono Nerd Fonts.

-## Step 3: Configure Your Terminal to Use DaddyTimeMono Nerd Font
+## Step 3: Configure Windows Terminal to Use DaddyTimeMono Nerd Font

-Next, you need to configure your terminal to use the "DaddyTimeMono Nerd Font".
-Since you are using WSL2 on a Windows machine, it is likely that you are using **Windows Terminal**, **Alacritty**, **WezTerm**, or another Windows-based terminal emulator.
+Since you are using WSL2 on a Windows machine, you need to configure **Windows Terminal** to use the "DaddyTimeMono Nerd Font":

-### **Windows Terminal Configuration**:

 1. **Open Windows Terminal Settings**:
    - Click on the down arrow in the title bar and select "Settings".

 2. **Select the Profile for WSL**:
-   - Choose the profile that you are using for Arch Linux (likely named "Arch", "Ubuntu", etc.).
+   - Choose the profile that you are using for Arch Linux (likely named "Arch Linux").

 3. **Set the Font**:
    - Find the `"fontFace"` property and set it to `"DaddyTimeMono Nerd Font"`.